Maintenance Therapy for Ovarian Cancer

 - Alymsys® (bevacizumab-maly)

 Mvasi, Zirabev, Vegzelma, and Alymsys are biosimilars of Avastin.
-Biosimilars are drugs that are similar in structure to known biologic drugs (drugs made in a living system like yeast or bacteria).5
+Biosimilars are drugs that are similar in structure to known biologic drugs (drugs made in a living system like yeast or bacteria), and have no clinically meaningful differences from the approved reference drug.5

 PARP inhibitors